papoita/funai/README.md

 * The response from the API is rendered from newest to oldest in a humanized manner, showing the date and the timeago it was created.

-* There is a clickable heart icon that will change color if the user likes/unlikes the post response.
+* There is a clickable heart, a thumbsdown and a lightbulb icon that will change color if the user likes/unlikes the post response.

+* Each prompt has a hover option to improve UX.

 * The interface is simple, straightforward and responsive.
+It is cohesive and follows color schema.

 * Links to the repo and linkedin of the developer are included in the footer.